 Soundabout joins forces with the King’s Singers and other inclusive choirs to connect the world for UN Zero Discrimination Day

-The Soundabout Inclusive Choirs are joining forces with the King’s Singers are joining forces and two other choirs who all have a shared mission to break down barriers through song, to create an innovative music video for UN Zero Discrimination Day (March 1) aiming to reach across the world with a message of togetherness and solidarity.
+The Soundabout Inclusive Choirs joined forces with the King’s Singers and two other choirs, who all have a shared mission to break down barriers through song, to create an innovative music video for UN Zero Discrimination Day (March 1) aiming to reach across the world with a message of togetherness and solidarity.

 The voices of the 200+ singers, recorded in their homes during lockdown, will be brought together in the studio by music producer Will Gardner.
 David Parker of Figment Arts has created the part-animated video concept in response to the challenge of not being able to perform together in person.

 The three choirs were first introduced by The King’s Singers in February 2021 when the vocal sextet chose all three choirs to be ambassadors of their “Finding Harmony” campaign, which highlighted the power of music to bring people together through song.

 The Soundabout Inclusive Choir network now includes all-abilities choirs in Bristol, Leicestershire, Peterborough, Oxford, West Midlands and Wiltshire.

 Patrick Dunachie from The King’s Singers said “Having begun to work alongside these choirs last year, it is beautiful to see the spirit of ‘Finding Harmony’ in action, as they come together with us to create a musical performance, despite severely challenging circumstances.
 We hope this collaboration will bring smiles to many faces around the world, inspire others to be creative and defiant in how they make music, and also highlight an important initiative by the UN”.